hashicorp/consul/website/source/docs/agent/options.html.md

   initialized with an encryption key, then the provided key is ignored and a warning will be displayed.

+* <a name="_encrypt_key_from_api"></a><a
+  href="#_encrypt_key_from_api_">`-encrypt-key-from-api`</a> - Boolean flag that
+  specifies that Gossip should be encrypted, but that the key will be delivered later [via the API](/api/agent.html#bootstrap-gossip-encryption-key).
+It is an error to set this without also setting `-disable-keyring-file` since it's sole purpose is to avoid the gossip key being present on disk.
+If both are true the agent will startup with gossip encrypted by a randomly chosen key which ensures it will not be able to join an existing pool nor be joined by other agents in the same state.

 * <a name="_grpc_port"></a><a href="#_grpc_port">`-grpc-port`</a> - the gRPC API
   port to listen on.
 Default -1 (gRPC disabled).
 See [ports](#ports) documentation for more detail.